mutualmobile/MMRecord/README.md

         [MMDataManager sharedDataManager].managedObjectModel];
 ```

-Thats all you need to enable Tweaks in your `MMRecord` project.
+Thats all you need to enable Tweaks in your MMRecord project.
 As a best practice, you should only use the #define in Debug mode.

-After its setup, here's what the Tweaks UI looks like with `MMRecord`.
+After its setup, here's what the Tweaks UI looks like with MMRecord.

 <p align="center">